Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 • Can I buy a zero depreciation add-on cover along with my third party car insurance plan?

-No, you cannot purchase a zero depreciation add-on cover along with your third party car insurance plan.
+No, you cannot purchase a zero depreciation add-on cover along with your third party insurance plan.
 The add-on covers offered by various insurance companies can be purchased only with a comprehensive insurance plan or standalone own damage car insurance plan.

 View More Questions